Technology

 What should I look for?

 Trampolines will need to be able to last through the elements, as they are permanently stationed outside.
-Some things to look out for are:
+Here are some things to look out for:

 - The thickness of the padding.
 The surrounding padding that covers the springs helps protect your children from getting caught in the springs or hitting themselves on hard metal.

 - The quality of the foam.
-The foam of the padding needs to be resilient to rain.
-Open cell foam will soak up water and rot, while closed cell foam will retain its integrity for longer.
+The foam padding needs to be resilient to rain.
+Open-cell foam will soak up water and rot, while closed-cell foam will retain its integrity for longer.

 - The quality of the PVC covering.
-The plastic covering of the padding needs to be resistant to UV light and perishing.
+The plastic covering needs to be resistant to UV light and perishing.

 - The quality of the metal frame.
 The trampoline base and frame will be constructed from hollow steel poles.
 The thicker the walls of the poles are, the stronger they'll be – but they will also be heavy to carry and put together.
 Also, if the poles aren't galvanised both on the inside and outside walls, they will be susceptible to rusting.

-- The positioning of the netting.
+- The quality of the netting.
 The netting also needs to be able to withstand wind, rain, sun and children bouncing against it – so make sure it's made from strong and durable material.

-- The quality of the netting.
+- The positioning of the netting.
 Some trampolines have the net running along the outside of the spring padding, which leaves children more susceptible to hitting the springs or getting caught.
-Look for one where the net runs along the inside of the diameter of the padding to maximise protection from the metal parts of the trampoline.
+Look for one where the net runs inside the perimeter of the padding to maximise protection from the metal parts of the trampoline.

-- The more springs there are on the trampoline, the bouncier it tends to be!
+- The number of springs.
+The more springs there are on the trampoline, the bouncier it tends to be.

 Spring-based vs Springfree trampolines

-Springfree is a brand that manufactures trampolines with fibreglass rods instead of springs – see above.
+Springfree is a brand that manufactures trampolines with fibreglass rods instead of springs – see the image above.
 Springfree claims its trampolines are safer, as they eliminate the impact areas that can cause injury.
-It is also the only brand on the market endorsed by RoSPA.
+It's also the only brand on the market endorsed by RoSPA.
 However, they cost a significant amount more than regular trampolines.

-In-ground vs above ground trampolines
+In-ground vs above-ground trampolines

-In-ground trampolines have their advantages: they have a smaller footprint and are less of an eyesore in the backyard, and may be safer in terms of eliminating the possibility of a child falling off the trampoline.
+In-ground trampolines have their advantages: they take up less space, are less of an eyesore in the garden, and may be safer as your child can't fall off the trampoline.

 However, they're labour-intensive.
-They require you digging a big hole in the ground to fit it in and you'll need to ensure proper drainage to prevent rusting and deterioration below the ground.
+They require you digging a big hole in the ground to fit it in – this may need to be up to a depth of 90cm for the widest trampolines.
+You'll also need to ensure proper drainage to prevent rusting and deterioration below the ground.

-An above ground trampoline is easier to set up and move around, and will be easier to maintain than an in-ground one, so is likely to last longer.
-However, it can take up a lot of space and there is the potential of a child falling or hitting the framing.
+An above-ground trampoline is easier to set up and move around, and will be easier to maintain than an in-ground one, so is likely to last longer.
+However, it can take up a lot of space and there's the potential for a child to fall or hit the framing.

 As with any product you buy, we recommend looking into the warranty statement for your chosen trampoline.
-Commonly, the warranty is valid only if you have your trampoline positioned on a soft surface like grass or wood chips, and not on a concrete patio.
+Commonly, the warranty is valid only if you have your trampoline positioned on a soft surface such as grass or wood chips, and not on a concrete patio.

-Also look out for your trampoline being caught up in high wind – some trampolines come with ground anchor kits, which might be a good investment.
+Also look out for your trampoline being caught up in high wind, as this may not be covered by your warranty.
+Some trampolines come with ground-anchor kits, which might be a good investment.